echemdb/svgdigitizer/doc/workflow.md

 `mustermann_2021_svgdigitizer_1_p0.svg`

 **Note:** The page count starts from 0.
-It also does not reflect the original page number in the pdf.
+It does not reflect the original page number in the pdf.

 ## Step 4: Digitize a plot